Zika virus is a generally mild illness that is spread primarily through the bite of an infected mosquito.

 There have been cases in travelers who have returned from areas where Zika virus is common.
 Local transmission of Zika virus (virus acquired from local mosquitoes) has not been identified in Pennsylvania.
-Local transmission has been identified in certain areas of South Florida
+Within the U.S., local transmission has been identified in certain areas of South Florida

 Can my pets get Zika virus?

 There have been no reports of pets or other types of animals becoming sick with Zika virus.

 What should I do if I think I have Zika?

 Contact your health care provider if you developed symptoms of Zika virus within two weeks after returning from travel to a Zika-affected area or had recent sexual contact with a partner who was exposed to Zika virus.
 Your health care provider may test your blood or urine for Zika virus and other similar illnesses.

 If you are pregnant and traveled to a Zika-affected area within the last 12 weeks, your health care provider may test your blood or urine for Zika virus even if you have not experienced symptoms of Zika virus.

 I have Zika virus.
 How can I protect others from getting sick?